Caring for someone with alcohol problems

 Derbyshire Recovery Partnership

-There is a new service in Derbyshire called the Derbyshire Recovery Partnership, of which DAAS is a partner.
-The service is a combined drug and alcohol service and provides a variety of services including:
+There is a new service in Derbyshire called the Derbyshire Recovery Partnership.
+The service is a combined drug and alcohol service (including Derbyshire Alcohol Advice Service) and provides a variety of services including:

 - advice to drug/alcohol users and/or their carers/family members

 - medical prescribing and detoxification

 - group based treatment.